Krahjotdaan/Krahjotdaan/README.md

 - 🎓 Student at [The Moscow School of Programmers](https://mshp.informatics.ru)(2020-2024)

-* 🎓 I'm qualified as drone operator
+* 🎓 I'm qualified as UAV operator

 <br/>